Buy

 City of London

-You can not get any more central than the heart of London, i.e. City of London.
-Property in the City of London is typically apartments that are ideal for first-time homeowner pads for singles and couples.
+You can not get any more central than the heart of London, i.e. the City of London.
+Property in the City of London is typically apartments ideal for first-time homeowners pads for singles and couples.

 City of Westminster, Kensington, Chelsea